LoVeC: Reinforcement Learning for Better Verbalized Confidence in Long-Form Generations: Experiments

 \subsection{Experimental Results}

-\rparagraph{\method demonstrates substantial improvement on calibration in both freeform and iterative tagging} As shown in Tables \ref{tab:freeform_sentence_llama} and ~\ref{tab:iterative_sentence_llama}, \dpo and \grpo consistently outperform all baselines, including the prior SOTA LUQ, across all evaluation metrics.
-This trend holds for both Llama-3-8B-Instruct and Gemma-2-9B-It.
-While SFT alone achieves results comparable to some baselines, applying RL further improves performance, highlighting the necessity of optimizing confidence via RL. \orpo, while trailing \dpo and \grpo, still outperforms some baselines.
+\rparagraph{\method demonstrates substantial improvement on calibration in both freeform and iterative tagging} As shown in Table \ref{tab:freeform+iterative_sentence_llama}, \dpo and \grpo consistently outperform all baselines, including the prior SOTA LUQ, across all evaluation metrics.
+This trend holds for both Llama and Gemma (Appendix \ref{app:gemma}).
+While SFT alone achieves results comparable to some baselines, applying RL further improves performance, highlighting the necessity of optimizing confidence via RL.
 As depicted in Table \ref{tab:iterative_passage_llama} and \ref{tab:freeform_passage_llama} (Appendix \ref{app:additional}), by averaging sentence-level confidence and factuality over generated passage, the results exhibit consistent trends in passage-level.
+Additional studies in Appendix \ref{app:no-prev-scores} confirms our models' confidence is directly associate to the current fact during generation, and not affected by previously assigned confidence scores.
+A case study can be found in Appendix \ref{app:case_study}.

-\rparagraph{\method is highly efficient on test-time} Our method offers the best test-time efficiency.
-Confidence scores are generated inline with the answer, requiring no additional sampling or decomposition of responses into atomic claims via external API calls.
+\rparagraph{\method is highly efficient on test-time} Our method offers better test-time efficiency.
+Since confidence scores are generated inline with the answer, \method requires no additional sampling or decomposition of responses into atomic claims via external API calls.
 In contrast, existing state-of-the-art sampling-based methods—such as LUQ for long-form generation—incur significant overhead due to repeated sampling and similarity computations.
-As depicted in Figure \ref{fig:tag-times} our method completes the inference on \textbf{Wildhallu} test set (792 instances) 20 times faster than existing SOTA LUQ on free-form tagging.
+As depicted in Figure \ref{fig:tag-times} our method completes the inference on Wildhallu test set (792 instances) 20 times faster than existing SOTA LUQ on free-form tagging.
+A detailed discussion of the underlying reasons for this efficiency is provided in Appendix~\ref{app:time}.